Barryrowe/macosx-timelapse-capturer/README.md

     ./create-movies.sh
     ```

 2. Once you've created the source movie files, you can combine them into a Picture-in-Picture movie with the `combine.sh` script.
 It is setup to put the webcam overlaid in the bottom-right corner with a resolution of 960x540, and leave the main video the original resolution.
+You can optionally provide an mp3 for audio.

+    ```
+    ./combine.sh /path/to/your/audio.mp3
+    ```

+    Or no audio

+    ```
+    ./combine.sh
+    ```